 How To Use Your Gap Year In The Job Hunt

-1 September, 2015There are so many reasons why you might choose to take a gap year after graduation, and if you find yourself with wanderlust it really is the perfect time to jet off and explore the world.
-We've already weighed up the pros and cons of a post-uni gap year, so now we will talk about how to use a gap year to your advantage when you're searching for a job.
+14 June, 2017There are so many reasons why you might choose to take a gap year after graduation, and if you find yourself with wanderlust it really is the perfect time to jet off and explore the world.
+We've already weighed up the pros and cons of a post-uni gap year, so now we will talk about how to use a gap year to your advantage when you're searching for a graduate job.

 Not long after your plane touches UK soil after several months of exploring remote locations, career fear may begin to set in.
 How will you convince employers you did way more than just party and sunbathe for the past year?
 How will you compete against people who have spent those same months working solidly in an internship?
 There are a few things you can do, both before departing for your epic adventure and once you get back, to make sure your gap year becomes a great weapon in your job hunting arsenal.